The following items are excluded in determining the value of the estate for purposes of probate:

 The CPP Child Rearing Drop-out application must be completed at the same time as you apply for any CPP benefit.
 If you are already collecting a CPP benefit and did not know about the CRDO, contact Service Canada to apply to get your benefits increased retroactively.

-For more information, see Child Rearing Drop-out Provision on the Canada Pension Plan Eligibility web page at External link opens in new tab or windowhttps://www.canada.ca/en/services/benefits/publicpensions/cpp/cpp-benefit/eligibility.html
+For more information, see Child Rearing Drop-out Provision on the Canada Pension Plan Eligibility web page at https://www.canada.ca/en/services/benefits/publicpensions/cpp/cpp-benefit/eligibility.html

 Source; www.canada.ca